-We are looking for adults currently suffering from a UTI to provide a urine sample.
+We are looking for adults currently suffering from a UTI to volunteer a urine sample.
 This should take no more than 15 minutes and all participants will receive £20 on the day toward their expenses for attending.

 CURRENTLY SUFFERING FROM A UTI?
 VOLUNTEER A URINE SAMPLE

 Q. Will I receive any medical information on my sample?

 Urine samples will not be used to diagnose any medical conditions, nor to give you feedback on health status.
 We do not test the urine for the presence of alcohol or drugs.

 Yes, you can volunteer as often as you would like to while your symptoms persist.

 Q. How old do you have to be to provide a sample?

 We are looking for consenting adult volunteers from the age of 16, with no upper age limit.

 Your involvement will only last for the time it takes you to sign a consent form and provide a urine sample, around 15 minutes total.